marvinborner/bruijn/docs/wiki_src/coding/meta-programming.md

 :test (`[0 `,[0]]) (`[0 [0]])
 ```

-Unquoted De Bruijn indices will get bound to the respective abstraction
+Unquoted de Bruijn indices will get bound to the respective abstraction
 outside of its meta encoding.

 ``` bruijn